JollyChristopher/JollyPacks/src/bloomin_town/standards.md

 This datapack is a NiT addon.

-- [ ] Datapack Advancement: Added advancement as per the standard.
+- [X] Datapack Advancement: Added advancement as per the standard.
 Tests ensure these are used properly.
 - [ ] Datapack Uninstallation:
 - [ ] Common Trait Convention:
 - [ ] Custom Model ID: NOT NEEDED
 - [ ] Global Ignoring Tag:
 - [ ] Global Durability: NOT NEEDED
-- [ ] Namespace Convention: using bloomin_town namespac
+- [X] Namespace Convention: using bloomin_town namespace
 - [ ] Shulker Box Loot Table:  NOT NEEDED
 - [ ] Reloading Message: